English – American Litigation Forum

 Mr. Fishman’s diverse commercial practice often involves disputes arising out of alleged commercial torts and violations of statutes regulating business conduct.
 Representative engagements include:

-- Antitrust: Anderson News v.
+- Antitrust Action: Representing American Media as a defendant in a multi-party, multi-million dollar antitrust action.
+Anderson News v.
 American Media Inc., et al. (SDNY 2009-present).
-Representing American Media as a defendant in a multi-party, multi-million dollar antitrust action.

-- False Claims Act: Totten v.
+- False Claims Act Litigation: Represented Bombardier Transportation in precedent-setting FCA matter establishing that qui tam relators had to demonstrate that alleged claims were “presented” to the federal government; dismissal of the complaint affirmed on appeal.
+Totten v.
 Bombardier, 380 F.3d 488 (D.C.
 Cir.
 2004).
-Represented Bombardier Transportation in precedent-setting FCA matter establishing that qui tam relators had to demonstrate that alleged claims were “presented” to the federal government; dismissal of the complaint affirmed on appeal.

-- Conversion: Mathieson v.
+- Conversion Action: Represented American Media in defending against conversion claims of photographers seeking damages for photographs destroyed in anthrax attack; obtained summary judgment.
+Mathieson v.
 American Media (S.D.
 FL 2006).
-Represented American Media in defending against conversion claims of photographers seeking damages for photographs destroyed in anthrax attack; obtained summary judgment.

-United States Court of Appeals for the District of Columbia, the Southern and Eastern Federal District Courts of New York, the Federal District Court of Connecticut and the Federal District Court for the District of Columbia.
+United States Court of Appeals for the District of Columbia, the Second Circuit, and the Fifth Circuit; the Southern and Eastern District Courts of New York, the Federal District Court of Connecticut, and the Federal District Court for the District of Columbia.

 - "Drafting a Better Severability Clause", Corporate Counsel, Authors: Eric Fishman, Robert A. James, 10/1/2013